 Ambient lighting provides a warm glow to the room that’s softer than harsh, overhead lighting and gives a diffused lighting look.
 Adding ambient light to a room will make your floors, couches, and other furniture come together and feel more welcoming.

 Club floor lamps are one of the most simple, minimalist floor lamp options that provide an ambient glow to the room.
 A lot of modern floor lamps come with a gold, black, silver, or brass stand, but don’t discount other options like wooden floor lamps for a more rustic look.
-It’s typically best to contrast your lamp against the type and colour of your flooring.
+It’s typically best to contrast your lamp against the type and color of your flooring.
 If you have wooden flooring, a lamp with a gold or brass stand will pop against it.
 Whatever aesthetic you’re going for, there is a floor lamp to match.

 Tripod floor lamps are another ambient lighting option that typically come with lampshades like club floor lamps.
 If you opt for a tripod floor lamp, make sure to put it in an area where there’s enough floor space for it, as it does have three legs and needs space to “manspread.”